Start9Labs/start-os/CONTRIBUTING.md

 An API, daemon (startd), CLI (start-cli), and SDK (start-sdk) that together provide the core functionality of StartOS.

 #### build
-Scripts for building StartOS
+Auxiliary files and scripts to include in deployed StartOS images

 #### debian
-Necessary for building debian images
+Maintainer scripts for the StartOS Debian package

 #### web
 Web UIs served under various conditions and used to interact with StartOS APIs.

 #### image-recipe
 Scripts for building StartOS images

-#### libs
-A set of standalone crates that were separated out of `backend` for the purpose of portability.

 #### patch-db (submodule)
 A diff based data store used to synchronize data between the web interfaces and server.